 - Innovation in higher education and innovation through higher education in enterprises and their socio-economic environment: innovation is considered as state-of-the-art project-specific and related to the partnerships context and analysed needs. - Sustainability of university-business cooperation.
 A strong and committed partnership with a balanced participation from enterprises and higher education institutions are pivotal for the success of Knowledge Alliances.
 The role and contribution of each participating organisation and associate partner have to be specific and complementary. - Impact going beyond the project's lifetime and beyond the organisations involved in the Alliance.
 It is expected that partnership and activities persist.
-For that, activities might be linked to/integrated into existing undertakings, schemes, projects, platforms, ventures etc. Changes in higher education institutions and enterprises have to be measurable.
+For that, results/deliverables might not be stand-alone but be linked to/integrated into existing undertakings, schemes, projects, platforms, ventures etc. Changes in higher education institutions and enterprises have to be measurable.
 Results and solutions have to be transferable and accessible to a broader audience.